-3.20 Interest income
+3.19 Interest income

-Interest income on financial assets at amortised cost and financial assets at FVOCI calculated using the effective interest method is recognised in the income statement as part of "Other income and gains, net".
+Interest income on financial assets at amortised cost calculated using the effective interest method is recognised in the income statement as part of "Other income and gains, net".

 Interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset except for financial assets that subsequently become credit-impaired.
 For credit-impaired financial assets the effective interest rate is applied to the net carrying amount of the financial asset (after deduction of the loss allowance).